Intro

 Article 17 requires Parties, in cooperation with each other and with competent international and regional intergovernmental organisations, to ‘promote, as appropriate, economically viable alternatives for tobacco workers, growers and, as the case may be, individual sellers’.

 In Australia, there is no commercial tobacco farming or lawful domestic manufacturing of tobacco.
-For more information, see Chapter 10, Section 10.2 The manufacturing industry in Australia
+For more information, see Chapter 10, Section 10.3 The manufacturing and wholesaling industry in Australia - major international companies.

 References